 About Berklee PULSE

 The Berklee PULSE® Music Method is a unique and innovative online music education portal that enables students to study, jam, and practice using interactive modules and an ever-expanding collection of popular music.
-PULSE is open to anyone, with exclusive resources available through Berklee City Music, Amp Up NYC, and select public school partners.
+PULSE is open to anyone, with exclusive resources available through Berklee City Music and select public school partners.
 PULSE gives students and teachers the benefits of a Berklee education no matter where they live.
 Learn more about PULSE here.